CptConstantine/RoleByPost/README.md

 ### Secondary Priority

-- Manage channels so that certain commands can only be used in specific channels to prevent clutter
 - System specific commands (ex. starships, travel, and maintenance cost calculations for Traveller; system specific damage calculations)
 - Support for other systems